dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 ![Waterfall Plot for Instance 0](../img/Final_Lightgbm_Plots/[test]%20SHAP%20Waterfall%20Plot%20for%20Instance%200.png)

 *   **Insights:** The model correctly predicts a **high price**.
 The primary drivers are the long flight `time` and the `flight_type` (first class).
 The specific `day_of_week` also contributes positively to the price, demonstrating the model's use of temporal features.
-*   `agency` also contributes here some agencies are more expensive then others which aligns with the findings during EDA.
+*   `agency` also contributes here some agencies are more expensive than others which aligns with the findings during EDA.
 #### Instance 1

 ![Waterfall Plot for Instance 1](../img/Final_Lightgbm_Plots/[test]%20SHAP%20Waterfall%20Plot%20for%20Instance%201.png)